bbauska/CAD101en/README.md

 <h3>Exercise 5: Commit the changes</h3>

-git commit will record all the changes into the local staging area.
+<b>git commit</b> will record all the changes into the local staging area.

 To commit the changes, you have made, run git commit with a message like this.